michaelpatrickpurcell/castle-of-magic/README.md

 If they succeed, their faction may be able to seize control of the kingdom.
 If they fail, they risk being devoured by the Monster as it rampages.

+## Overview
+During the game you will portray a character who has a set of secret objectives.
+Your score will be determined by how many of those objectives you are able to accomplish.

+You will try to accomplish your objectives by manipulating a tableau of cards.
+Whether you accomplish each objective depends on the state of the tableau when the game ends.

+You win if you accomplish more of your objectives than the other players.

+Note that some characters have objectives that are mutually compatible.
+These characters are natural allies.
+Other characters are natural rivals.
+So, you will want to try to figure out what the other players are trying to do and adjust your strategy accordingly.

 ## Components
 - 54 Cards:
    - 27 Shrine Cards